rchurianov/java-se-8-oca/java_classes.md

 - calling non-final methods during instance initialization can cause problems

+### Overloaded methods

+Which overloaded method will be called is decided during compilation.

 ### "Destruction"

 Well, even though Java does not support direct object destruction, we can "mark"